 The simplified schematic shown below represents a cross section of the lips, viewed from the side.
 Consider state (1), with the lips closed.
 At this point, the air pressure in your mouth is (and has been) higher than that in the mouthpiece: this has accelerated the lips forwards, so in (1) they are moving forwards.
 A short time later (2), they are open and air flows out between the lips (2-3-4), as indicated by the arrow.
 The lips then close (4 to 1) and the cycle then repeats.

 The explanation above is highly simplified.
 We have mentioned the different phases of the motion of the lips (forward motion leads the verical motion).
 Also very important is the phase of the air flow (out of the mouth and into the instrument) and the phases of the pressure in the mouth and the mouthpiece.
-In normal playing, the flow out of the mouth is ahead in phase of the pressure in the mouthpiece (however, players can vary this relatively easily).
+In normal playing, the flow out of the mouth is a little ahead in phase of the pressure in the mouthpiece (however, players can vary this relatively easily).
+We discuss it in this paper.

 On the main graphs, the numbers 1-6 correspond to numbered frames from the high speed video side and front views shown in the two bottom lines.
 The trombonist plays a relatively low note: Bb2.
 For reference, each graph shows the area of the lip aperture as a function of time.
-The top graph shows the mouth pressure, the mouthpiece pressure, and the Bernoulli term (ρv2/2, the pressure reduction due to the moving air between the lips.
+The top graph shows the mouth pressure, the mouthpiece pressure, and the Bernoulli term (ρv2/2, the pressure reduction due to the moving air between the lips (where ρ is the density of the air and v its speed).
 The large pulse of negative pressure in the mouthpiece (time 1) accelerates the lips forwards.
 The middle graph shows the total flow of air into the mouthpiece (dark continuous line) and the component of flow due to the sweeping motion of the lips (positive when the are moving forward into the mouthpiece).
 The bottom graph shows the forward or x motion of the lips, the vertical separation z between them and the fluctuating volume of lip inside the mouthpiece.
 This figure is from the paper by Boutin et al. (2015) (available on our publications list), which gives a more detailed explanation.

 The film clip below was made using a transparent pipe played as a didjeridu, at a frequency of about 80 Hz.
 On the left you see a high speed video of the lips, on the right schlieren images of the air jet from the lips.
 More details on our yidaki (didjeridu) site.

-Adding (only) a mouthpiece makes relatively minor changes: it can reduce the amount of the lips that move, and it allows the pressure outside the lips to be a little different from atmospheric.
+Adding (only) a mouthpiece changes the situation: the mouthpiece rim reduces the amount of the lips that move, and it allows the pressure outside the lips to be a little different from atmospheric, especially at high frequency.
 We'll discuss mouthpieces in detail later, but for now here is a sketch of the lips and a horn mouthpiece.
 Many players position the mouthpiece asymmetrically, so that it covers more of the upper lip than the lower lip, as is shown here.
+More about lip position below.

 In this figure, the two upper figures are spectra that were taken over the first and last 0.3 seconds of the sound file.
 The spectrogram (lower figure) shows time on the x axis, frequency on the vertical axis, and sound level (on a decibel scale) in false colour (blue is weak, red is strong).
 In the spectra, note the harmonics, which appear as equally spaced components (vertical lines).
 In the spectrogram, the harmonics appear as horizontal lines.
 Note that the pitch doesn't change, so the frequencies of the spectral lines are constant.
 However the power of every harmonic increases with time, so the sound becomes louder.
 The higher harmonics increase more than do the lower, which makes the timbre 'brassier' or brighter, and also makes it louder.
 (To re-emphasise our point about loudness: over this crescendo, the fundamental increases by only 8 dB, but the ninth and some higher harmonics—in the sensitive range of your ear—increase by more than 45 dB.)